vanhoangkha/Nova-Act-sample/FAQ.md

 * Perform automated UI tasks

 ### General Question 2: How do I get access to Nova Act?
 Go to [nova.amazon.com/act](https://nova.amazon.com/act) and sign in with your amazon.com account.
 You can generate your API key and get started building workflows.
-Currently, Nova Act is only available for US-based users.

 ### General Question 3: Can I connect Nova Act with my AWS account?
 No, Nova Act is not available as an AWS product, but AWS users are more than welcome to try it out.
 During this experimental phase, you need to sign up using your amazon.com account.
 Refer to Question 1 to learn how to access Nova Act.